 No. WA’s child employment laws do not apply if a child is employed in a family business.

 - A family business means a business, trade or occupation carried on by a parent or other relative of the child.

 - A parent is a person who has responsibility for the long-term or the day-to-day care, welfare and development of the child.

 - A relative of a child is the child’s grandparent, step parent, sibling, uncle or aunt, or cousin.

 Yes.
 You may only employ a child aged 13 or 14 in your business once you have a parent’s written permission.
 A parent is a person who has responsibility for the long-term or the day-to-day care, welfare and development of the child.

 The Children and Community Services Act does not specify the type of work a child may do in a shop, restaurant, fast food or takeaway food business.

-However, the Department for Child Protection can issue a notice to an employer placing limits on what work a child is allowed to do, if it is considered that the work or the nature of the work carried out is harmful to the child’s wellbeing, including their health and safety.
+However, the Department of Community Services can issue a notice to an employer placing limits on what work a child is allowed to do, if it is considered that the work or the nature of the work carried out is harmful to the child’s wellbeing, including their health and safety.
 Such a notice can be issued in relation to the employment of any child under the age of 18 years.

 Yes.
 For the purpose of the child employment laws, the word ‘employ’ includes engaging a child to carry out work for which they do not receive any payment or other reward.